quarkquartet/nuSIprop/README.md

 # nuSIprop
 This code simulates propagation of astrophysical neutrinos under the presence of neutrino self-interactions.
 Neutrinos are assumed to follow a power law in energy, and their sources are assumed to be distributed in redshift according to the star formation rate.
+We also assume that all mass eigenstates are equally produced at sources.
 For information on the physics, see the companion paper.
 Please cite it if you use this code.

 ## Prerequisites
 To run nuSIprop, you will need